Make sure you’re speaking to the right subject matter experts throughout the publishing workflow.

 - subject matter experts

-Throughout the project you must continue to influence and engage stakeholders at appropriate points dictated via your content plan and product or content workflow.
+Throughout the project you must continue to influence and engage stakeholders.
+When you have to do this depends on your content plan and product or content workflow.

 You’ll need to:

-- plan and lead workshops – to explain what you’re doing, why, what you’re asking people to do and what the benefits of your project will be.
+- plan and lead workshops – to explain what you’re doing, why, what you’re asking people to do and what the benefits of your project will beshow

 - create consistent and clear communications for stakeholders

-- show and tell stakeholders what you are doing, via workshops, meetings, emails, calls, show and tells or staging sites
+- show and tell stakeholders what you are doing, via workshops, meetings, emails, calls, show and tells, and/or staging sites

 Try to always be honest and transparent in your approach.